 Wiese, who serves as the head athletic trainer for the Chippewa football program, is CMU's first assistant athletic director for sports medicine and in that capacity oversees a staff of 12 certified and licensed athletic trainers providing care to Chippewa varsity teams.

-Wiese works alongside Dr. Matthew Jackson, medical director and head team physician, to coordinate and develop resources to improve student-athlete healthcare.
+Wiese works alongside the Chippewas' medical director and head team physician to coordinate and develop resources to improve student-athlete healthcare.

 Before joining CMU, Wiese served as an assistant athletic trainer at East Carolina University, where he worked with the football program coordinating rehabilitations while mentoring graduate assistants and undergraduate athletic training students.